Embedding Dimensions: Why We Use 512

 Imagine measuring distances in 2D — some points are clearly close, others clearly far.
 Now imagine 1000D space.
 Mathematically, all points start to seem roughly equidistant.
 The meaningful differences get drowned out.

-UMAP uses k-nearest neighbors to build its graph.
-In very high dimensions, "nearest" becomes harder to define meaningfully.
+Our projection uses cosine similarity and PCA on residuals.
+In very high dimensions, distance metrics become less meaningful.
 For our ~6,000 single words, 512 dimensions keeps distances meaningful without this degradation.

 3. OpenAI's Own Design